Denis Durnian

+Early life

+Durnian was born in Wigan, Greater Manchester, England.

+Professional career

-Durnian was born in Wigan, Greater Manchester.
-He turned professional in 1969 and played on the European Tour from the early 1970s to the early 1990s.
+In 1969, Durnian turned professional.
+He played on the European Tour from the early 1970s to the early 1990s.
 He never won a European Tour event, but he finished second four occasions, with one being a defeat in a matchplay final, and twice losing out in a playoff.
 His best finish on the European Tour Order of Merit was 20th in 1988.
-In 1985 he won the PLM Open, which became a European Tour event the following season, and he was twice the British Club Professional Champion.
+In 1985 he won the PLM Open on the Swedish Golf Tour.
+The tournament became a European Tour event the following season, and he was twice the British Club Professional Champion.

 Durnian played in The Open Championship every year from 1982 to 1990, only making the 36-hole cut on one occasion, in 1983 at Royal Birkdale, when he went on to finish tied for 8th place.
 During the second round he set the record for the lowest nine-hole total in the Open, with 28 on the front nine.

 After turning fifty Durnian joined the European Seniors Tour.
 He has won three tournaments at that level and was second on the end of season Order of Merit in both 2001 and 2002.